128technology/docs/docs/intro_installation_quickstart_byol_conductor_aws.md

 To deploy the Session Smart Networking software via the AWS CLI:

 1. Click on the **Session Smart Networking Platform BYOL** offering.
-2. Click on the **Continue to Subscribe** button and accept the terms and conditions.
+2. Click the **Continue to Subscribe** button and accept the terms and conditions.
-3. Click on the **Continue to Configuration** button.
+3. Click **Continue to Configuration**.
-4. In the **Fulfillment Option** drop down box select **CloudFormation Template**, select the template **Juniper Session Smart Conductor Managed Router** and select the desired region.
+4. In the **Fulfillment Option** drop down box select **CloudFormation Template**, select the **Juniper Session Smart Conductor Managed Router** template and select the desired region.
-5. Click on the **Continue to Launch** button.
+5. Click **Continue to Launch**.
-6. In the **Choose Action** box, select **Launch CloudFormation** and click on the button **Launch**.
+6. In the **Choose Action** box, select **Launch CloudFormation** and click **Launch**.
-7. Copy to the clipboard the URL of the template located in the field **Amazon S3 URL**.
+7. Copy the URL of the template located in the field **Amazon S3 URL** to the clipboard.

 Launch the deployment with the corresponding AWS CLI commands making use of the S3 URL of the template identified previously.
 For a description of the parameters of the template, please refer to [Launch the Conductor Managed Template](#launch-the-conductor-managed-template).

 ### Cloud-init Onboarding
-When launching an AWS EC2 instance using automation the following user-data section can be leveraged to setup the onboarding data for the instance.
+When launching an AWS EC2 instance using automation, the following user-data section can be leveraged to setup the onboarding data for the instance.
 Additionally, this method can be used to further customize the conductor onboarding configuration.

 ```
 #cloud-config